deepdumbo/MFQEv2.0/README.md

 @ARTICLE{8855019,
-author={Z. {Guan} and Q. {Xing} and M. {Xu} and R. {Yang} and T. {Liu} and Z. {Wang}}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={MFQE 2.0: A New Approach for Multi-frame Quality Enhancement on Compressed Video}, year={2019}, volume={}, number={},
+author={Z. {Guan} and Q. {Xing} and M. {Xu} and R. {Yang} and T. {Liu} and Z. {Wang}}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={{MFQE} 2.0: A New Approach for Multi-frame Quality Enhancement on Compressed Video}, year={2019}, volume={}, number={},